dappforce/subsocial-docs/docs/develop/grill-light/extension/Schema.md

 }
 ```

-## Defining the schema in the Grill light
+## Defining the schema in Grill Light

-Create a new folder with `url` as name inside the `components/extension` directory.
+Create a new folder named `url` inside the `components/extension` directory.

-Each extension needs to have 2 files:
+Each extension needs to have two files:

 - FooExtension.tsx
 - FooModal.tsx